For today’s Throwback Thursday post, we’ll...

 What is the difference between a “dream” cake and a “fun” cake?

-We offer 2 types of cakes for our families: Dream Cakes and Fun Cakes.
+We offer two types of cakes for our families: Dream Cakes and Fun Cakes.
 Dream cakes are tiered, 3-dimensional, carved, or have another type of "wow" factor for the child.
 They require significant labor hours, and each child is currently allowed one under our program.
 Fun cakes do not have those elements and are typically sheet cakes or single-tier round cakes that are customized for the child.
 Currently, each child is allowed one fun cake per year under our program.
 A child cannot receive both a dream cake and multiple fun cakes.
 Siblings are limited to two cakes through our program: one fun cake and one dream cake in two different years while the family is eligible.

 What size cake can we receive?